pingswept/me30-website/content/notes/pi-programming.md

 ## Raspberry Pi programming
 - - -
-### Summary of basic Raspi commands used on this page:
+### Cheat sheet of basic Raspi commands used on this page:
 https://tufts.app.box.com/file/2048172618649